suikan4github/rpp_driver-sample/README.md

 ```

 During the build sequence, the Cmake command will download the newest Raspberry Pi Pico SDK.
-So, you don't need to download and set the environmental variables by themselves.
+So, you don't need to download and set the environmental variables by yourself.
 You will obtain the executable files (*.uf2) under the build/samples/ directories.

 # License